 A Jenkins controller that is shared between several teams in an organization might end up with a large number of jobs and significant configuration complexity.

-As a Jenkins administrator, you might find your systems suffer from performance issues, overly complex configuration, and difficult maintenance requirements.
+As a Jenkins administrator, you might find that your systems suffer from performance issues, overly complex configuration, and difficult maintenance requirements.
 It is also possible that teams in your organization are impacted by changes performed by other teams.
-For this reason, CloudBees recommends one controller per team instead of a single controller shared among multiple teams, which is now very feasible using Kubernetes clusters.
+For this reason, CloudBees recommends one controller per team (which is now very feasible using Kubernetes clusters) instead of a single controller that is shared among multiple teams.
 Our customers who use one controller per team have reported a high degree of success with this configuration.

 The maximum number of jobs on a controller depends on many variables.
 One of the main bottlenecks occurs through improper use of Pipelines.